There’s so much proof behind why your morning routine is so important.

 As I researched this topic, I found most of the info out there about the impact of morning routines to be targeted toward business-minded people who are working towards peak career success.

-That’s great and all, but what about seniors and the people who are having trouble making transitions during their retirement years?
+That’s great and all, but what about older adults and the people who are having trouble making the big transition into retired life?

-If you’re familiar with my content, you may know that I’m anti-leisure-only when it comes to looking at the traditional sense of retirement.
+If you’re familiar with my content, you may know that I’m anti-leisure-only, when it comes to the traditional sense of retirement.
 No longer is retirement life about simply sitting around and living a life of leisure, which is what most retirees figure out in the reorientation retirement stage.

 And on the topic of stages, as Dr. Ken Dychtwald of Age Wage suggests, life doesn’t happen in three clean separate stages but it happens instead in intermingled cyclical stages:

-And winding down your learning activities and your sense of creativity, productivity and adventure is not something that’ll help build up your neuroplasticity.
-So staying happy, active, energetic and fulfilled through growth experiences is key to successful aging in place.
+Plus, winding down your learning activities and your sense of productivity and adventure is not something that’ll help build up your neuroplasticity.
+In fact, unleashing your sense of adventure and creativity is hugely important, especially for older adults.

-I’ve broken it down into these six reasons as to why having some sort of healthy morning routine can springboard your life into something very meaningful, productive and full of energy.
+I’ve broken it down into these six reasons why having a healthy morning routine can springboard your life into a very meaningful, productive, healthy, and purposeful retired life.